 39 Fisher BL.
 Vaccination During Pregnancy: Is It Safe?
 National Vaccine Information Center Nov.
 9, 2013.

-50 Demicheli V, Jefferson T et al. Vaccines for preventing influenza in healthy adults.
+50 Demicheli V, Jefferson T. Al-Ansary LA. et al. Vaccines for preventing influenza in healthy adults.
 Cochrane Database of Systematic Reviews Mar.
 13, 2014.

 51 Demicheli V, Jefferson T et al. Vaccines for preventing influenza in healthy adults.
 Cochrane Database of Systematic Reviews.
 Feb 1, 2018

 52 U.S. Centers for Disease Control and Prevention.
 Frequently Asked Influenza (Flu) Questions: 2021-2022 Season.
 In: Influenza (Flu).
 Sept.
 1, 2021.